 – This gate will also continue to be used as an entry point for local vehicle access, such as the nursery drop off.

 The King’s Gate:

 This is normally the main entry route for all public vehicles and is usually closed only at night.
-It is also closed during the day currently due to damage caused to the historic gates by a lorry.
-We are working to fix the gate and appreciate your understanding at this time.

 The Smeaton Gate (off Salters Road) and Monkton Gate (East Lothian gates):